Community Bank Petition to the Financial Accounting Foundation and the Financial Accounting Standards Board

 Financial Instruments-Credit Losses-Subtopic 825-15

 We, the undersigned community bank chief executive officers, presidents, directors, employees, business partners and customers, hereby submit this petition to urge the Financial Accounting Foundation and the Financial Accounting Standards Board to withdraw their accounting standards proposal concerning credit losses (Financial Instruments-Credit Losses-Subtopic 825-15), which would shift the recognition of credit losses from the current incurred loss model to a much more complicated expected loss model.
-We urge the FAF and FASB to re-propose a simpler and more straightforward proposal that would not harm the nation’s nearly 7,000 community banks and Main Street, USA.
+We urge the FAF and FASB to re-propose a simpler and more straightforward proposal that would not harm the nation’s more than 6,500 community banks and Main Street, USA.

 We believe the following: